redbrick/brickbot/README.md

 If you're implementing functionality:
 - make a PR with the relevant code added to bot.js
-- ensure your PR has a link to the code you want deployed with OpenFaas (I'll make sure it is deployed)
+- ensure your PR has a link to the code you want deployed with OpenFaaS (I'll make sure it is deployed)
 - add the command and it's creator to the list of functions below

 ### Current Functions